-- The leader calls out 'Go' and both teams move quickly and safely to turn the divots over: Hackers turn upside down, and Green-keepers turn right way up. - After a set period, the leader says 'Stop' and the divots are counted to see which team has the most turned their allocated way. - Reset the course and start again.
+- The leader calls out 'Go', and both teams move quickly and safely to turn the divots over: Hackers turn upside down, and Green-keepers turn right way up. - After a set period, the leader says 'Stop', and the divots are counted to see which team has the most turned their allocated way. - Reset the course and start again.

-- Have multiple rounds to see if the other team can win. - Use the left hand only or use the right hand only. - Get players to hop on one leg.
+- Have multiple rounds to see if the other team can win. - Use the left hand only or use the right hand only. - Get players to hop on 1 leg.

-Warm-Up 3: Caddy Call Out
+Warm-up 3: Caddy call out

-This is a great pulse raiser, requires no equipment and can begin at a very slow speed and gradually increase.
-Explain it is important to prepare our bodies ready for golf.
+This is a great pulse raiser, requires no equipment and can begin at a slower speed and gradually increase.
+Explain it is important to prepare our bodies for golf.
 Golf terms Par, Birdie, Eagle and Bogey are introduced.

-Set-Up: The leader takes the role of the caddy with all girls spread out across the activity space.
+The leader is the caddy, with all the girls spread out across the activity space.

-Activity: The leader (the Caddy) demonstrates the activity to the whole group.
+The leader (the caddy) demonstrates the activity to the whole group.

-For each command a different action is made:
+For each command, a different action is made:

 - Par = standstill

 - Birdie = jog on the spot

 - Eagle = sprint on the spot

-- Bogey = balance on one leg
+- Bogey = balance on 1 leg

-- FORE! = crouch down, covering your head
+- Fore! = crouch down, covering your head

-- Ask the girls to call out and be the Caddy. - Use other golf terms such as Fairway (stand still), Bunker (crouch down), in the hole (sprint on the spot), and on the Green (jog on the spot).
+- Ask the girls to call out and be the caddy. - Use other golf terms such as Fairway (stand still), Bunker (crouch down), in the hole (sprint on the spot), and on the Green (jog on the spot).